robertlynch3/netbox-healthcheck-plugin/README.md

 ```

 Enable the plugin in `/opt/netbox/netbox/netbox/configuration.py`,
- or if you use netbox-docker, your `/configuration/plugins.py` file :
+ or if you use netbox-docker, your `/configuration/plugins.py` file:

 ```python
 PLUGINS = [